What do Phishing, Spear Phishing and Whaling mean

 With this in mind, this week, Ray Welland explains what Phishing, Spear Phishing and Whaling are.

 “Phishing is one of the oldest forms of malicious social engineering, but it remains one of the most effective because spammers do a good job at luring users to click on malicious links or open malware-laden attachments.
-It is a used to gather personally identifiable information.
+It is used to gather personally identifiable information.
 Phishing emails appear to come from a trusted source, such as a friend or a well-known business.

 Over time, phishing has evolved to include spear phishing – these are targeted attempts and highly personalized for a specific target such as a business or person. instead of taking a blanket approach.